 Talcum powder products marketed by other companies have also been at issue in some lawsuits, including Colgate-Palmolive’s Cashmere Boutique (which is no longer manufactured) and talc products made by Whittaker, Clark & Daniels.
 However, Johnson & Johnson’s products are significantly more popular, and many more lawsuits have been filed against the large consumer products brand than other companies.

 Evidence for a Link Between Talc and Cancer

 There is a significant association between the use of talc in genital hygiene and risk of epithelial ovarian cancer that…warrants more formal public health warnings.International Journal of Cancer

+Since then, many scientists have tried to identify what role, if any, talc plays in the development of ovarian cancer.
 The two most recent large-scale meta-analyses both indicate a statistical link between talc and ovarian cancer: